Sports Medicine Fellowship

 This fellowship is designed to provide the most thorough clinical, surgical, academic and research experience in the prevention, diagnosis and treatment of injuries occurring in the full spectrum of sports.

-The Thomas Jefferson University Sports Medicine Fellowship Program is based at the Rothman Institute located in Philadelphia's Center City as well as at Lankenau, Methodist, Nazareth and Riddle Memorial Hospitals in the Philadelphia Suburban region.
-The fellows work with six sports medicine fellowship trained orthopaedic surgeons in addition to three fellowship trained primary care sports medicine physicians.
+The Thomas Jefferson University Sports Medicine Fellowship Program is based at the Rothman Institute located in Philadelphia's Center City as well as at Lankenau, Methodist, Nazareth and Riddle Memorial Hospitals in the Philadelphia Suburban region and AtlantiCare Regional Medical Center in Southern NJ.
+The fellows work with 14 sports medicine fellowship trained orthopaedic surgeons in addition to three fellowship trained primary care sports medicine physicians.
 This allows for a well-rounded sports medicine educational program.
 The fellow is involved in the pre-participation screening of athletes at the professional, collegiate and high school levels.
-Surgical experience includes the full breadth of arthroscopic and open treatment of knee, shoulder, and elbow problems, as well as arthroplasty of the knee and shoulder.
+Surgical experience includes the full breadth of arthroscopic and open treatment of knee, shoulder, hip and elbow problems, as well as arthroplasty of the knee and shoulder.
 The fellow is involved with the management of the athlete in the clinic, on the athletic field, and in the operating room.
+The fellows educational experience is enhanced with weekly sports medicine didactic sessions, radiology conferences, academic grand rounds schedule at Jefferson, cadaveric courses focusing on knee, shoulder, and elbow, quarterly journal clubs, in addition to monthly research conferences.

 Philadelphia Phillies Baseball